Ockenga Honors Guild Application Form

 - Submit a reference from an AP-level instructor.
 Please email this link to your AP-level teacher.

-- If invited, interviews will take place virtually in a group setting during the week of February 15-19.
+- If invited, interviews will take place in a group setting in February.

 - Apply to Taylor University by December 1.

 - Complete and submit the Honors Guild application by January 1.